taltman/taltman.github.io/_posts/2020-04-05-all-public-primers.md

 expanded set of primers was the presence of ambiguous bases in some oligos, sometimes more than one per oligo.
 This is an issue as Primer3 cannot analyze such sequences.
-This was handled by expanding such sequences into all implicit combinations of unambigous bases, and using Primer3 to analyse the sequences.
+This was handled by expanding such sequences into all implicit combinations of unambiguous bases, and using Primer3 to analyze the sequences.
 In the results table, you will note the ID sub-field of "subset": "subset-0" means that the original sequence was used as-is; "subset-N" for N=1,2,3,... represented enumerated sequences from the original sequence with ambiguous bases.